luickk/MlAstConcurrencyAnalyser/README.md

 # Concurrency analasys based on Ml training with run/compile time data

 The basic idea is to train a ML model, in a unsupervised self-testing environment, advanced patterns of concurrency issues.
-The goal is to have it output a probability value for any given piece of AST code(with run- and compiletime data) without being trained on a dataset.
+The goal is to have it output a probability value for any given piece of SICCL(see below) code without being trained on a dataset.

 Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping a certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.

 # Todo

 - [x] Approximating feasibility of the project
-	- Simulating different concurrency patterns (as model input) seems to be possible
+	- Creating an abstract formal language describing different concurrency configurations(from which a python program is generated) seems to be possible
-	- Building an abstract graph from compile and runtime data is possible and has been done by thread/ mem sanitizers (as real model input samples)
+	- Building a graph from compile and runtime data is possible and has been done by thread/ mem sanitizers (as real model input samples)
-	- Finding a fitting Ml model that can handle an unsupervised learning approach is also not an issue
 - [ ] Generating graph from runtime interception/ memory instrumentation and AST data
-- [ ] Writing a simulation environment that generates a concurrent program from an AST like abstraction
+- [ ] Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
 - [ ] Putting it all together....